Cycling Bear Mountain, New York

 Bear Mountain is in the Catskill subrange of the Appalachians Mountain Range.
 The climb begins by riding up Seven Lakes Drive from its intersection with Route 202.
 At mile 2.2 we veer right onto Perkins Memorial Drive for the last half of the climb.
-Perkins Memorial Drive is a scenic drive to the summit of Bear Mountain which along with the Perkins Memorial Tower was constructed between 1932-1934.
+Perkins Memorial Drive is a scenic ride to the summit of Bear Mountain, which, along with the Perkins Memorial Tower, was constructed between 1932-1934.

 Photos clockwise from top left: Perkins Memorial at top of climb; view west from mile 3.2;

 Bear Mountain Bridge; bench at the summit, and climb’s start (center photo).